Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Smart goals template

-This particular SMART goals template for Excel doesn't just provide you with an easy goal setting template you can use in Excel but also comes fully loaded with built-in criteria for your goals.
-If this is your first time with the SMART goals methodology, this Excel goal-setting template is perfect for you!
+This particular SMART goals resource for Excel doesn’t just give you an easy way to set goals in Excel, it also comes fully loaded with built-in criteria to guide your goals.
+If this is your first time using the SMART goals methodology, it’s a perfect place to start.

 Key Features: